The Sky’s the Limit 2015 Hiking Challenge #9

 I was so proud I can’t even tell you.
 I was beaming.
 Damian was doing it!

-I told myself during the hike that, when I write about this, there’s just no way I’ll be able to capture how I’m feeling right now… and I was right.
+I told myself during the hike that, when I write about this, there’s just no way I’ll be able to capture how I was feeling at that moment… and I was right.
 I can’t.
 In short, this was easily one of my best moments as a father.
 Really and truly.
 I was so proud of my son; a child who can frustrate me in ways 99.999% of the world can never understand.

 There is a little truism in the world of special needs parenting.
 It goes something like, “While the difficulties and lows of dealing with what we deal with cannot be understood by those who don’t experience them, the same goes for the highs and successes.
 The highs are inexplicably higher than anyone else could ever know, including parents of typical kids, and that makes everything okay.”